andrew-bacon/andrew-bacon.github.io/courses/PHIL236/236Exercises.md

 2. In Euclidean geometry, do you think it is possible to define the relation of $x$ being 1 meter from $y$ using congruence and betweenness?
 Explain your answer either way.

 3. Can you define the primitive of Kantian geometry --- $w$ is on the left of the plane defined by $xyz$ --- using only congruence and betweenness.
-Using justify your answer.
+Justify your answer.

 ## Topic 3: Mathematical representations of space